 Even properly mounted docking stations may not provide the necessary stability to limit the effects of shock and vibration on the device.
 This transfer of energy accelerates the wear and tear and shortens lifespan on equipment that was never truly rugged enough for a lift to begin with; robbing the operation of savings realized, if any, when tablets were chosen over purpose-built forklift mounted computers.

 The docking station on the lift also poses potential problems.
-It must tolerate the mounting and dismounting of the tablet and withstand the shock and vibration profile of the forklift without failing.
+It must tolerate the mounting and dismounting of the heavy-duty tablet and withstand the shock and vibration profile of the forklift without failing.

-With the duties of the I/O built in to most docking stations losing a dock or a connection to a tablet through a dock removes that lift from the operation, at least temporarily.
-Losing the tablet does the same thing.
+With the duties of the I/O built in to most docking stations, losing a dock or a connection to a heavy-duty tablet through a dock removes that lift from the operation, at least temporarily.
+Losing the heavy-duty tablet does the same thing.
 In a high-production, time-sensitive operation interruptions from not one but two devices that could fail on each lift create costs that erase savings realized by choosing a tablet over a more durable device.